winitzki/scall/tutorial/programming_dhall.md

 Unlike `fold` that consumes the entire collection, `scan` computes the new stream one value at a time.

-To implement the `scan` function for the `Stream` type, we create a new stream whose values will be of type `b` and whose internal state will contain a source stream (of type `Stream a`) and the current aggregated value.
+To implement the `scan` function for the `Stream` type, we create a new stream whose values have type `b` and whose "seed"   contains a source stream (of type `Stream a`) and the current aggregated value.
 The code is:

 ```dhall